By Sam Horton, UBC student

 3. Send positive signals

 If you want to make friends, look approachable.
 Some people don’t get this.
 They wear their earphones, check their phone or avoid making eye contact.
 Those things send a signal—whether it’s right or wrong—that they don’t want to interact.
-To appear approachable, sit at a large table in the library or cafeteria.
+To appear approachable, sit at a large table in the dining hall or library.
 Smile, make eye contact and say hi when someone sits down.
 And invite others to join you—it could be the beginning of a new group of friends.

 4. Take it online